Workflow

 - Non-positional (bag-of-words) analysis are profrmed using many of the

-and textmodel_*
+textstat_* and textmodel_* functions

 Text analysis with quanteda goes through all those three types of objects either explicitly or implicitly.